 Why Apple Figures Are Unhealthy

-Apples may be good for you, but an apple figure filled out with excess weight in the middle isn't.
-The apple figure is almost universal in Type 2 diabetes and is occassionally encountered in adults with Type 1 diabetes.
+Apples may be good for you, but an apple figure filled out with excess weight in the middle isn’t.
+The apple figure is almost universal in Type 2 diabetes and is occasionally encountered in adults with Type 1 diabetes.
 This cardiovascular risk for heart disease goes up two and a half times for men with diabetes and an apple figure.
 The risk rises eightfold for women with diabetes and this shape.
 Men and women with the apple figure share the same high risk for heart disease.

-Before you blame your parents, realize that very controllable lifestyle factors are the cause for excess fat deposits in the middle.
-These factors include use of alcohol (especially beer), smoking, stress, lack of exercise, gaining more than normal weight, eating fewer than three meals a day, and a diet high in fat or simple sugars.
+Before you blame your parents, realize that very controllable lifestyle factors are the cause of excess fat deposits in the middle.
+These factors include the use of alcohol (especially beer), smoking, stress, lack of exercise, gaining more than normal weight, eating fewer than three meals a day, and a diet high in fat or simple sugars.

 Fat located within the abdomen can be thought of as “fast” fat.
 Fat cells in this location are able to release fat into the bloodstream much faster than fat cells located elsewhere.
 For instance, fat begins to be released from the abdomen three to four hours after the last meal compared to many more hours for fat cells in other areas of the body.
 This easy release was designed to provide rapid access to fuel for exertion needed for hunting and fleeing from danger.
 But with today’s sedentary lifestyle, the abdominal buildup of fat shows up as higher triglyceride (TG) and free fatty acid levels.
 The excess fat in the abdomen turns out to be a major cause of insulin resistance.

 Excess heart risks accompany an apple figure in the form of higher triglyceride levels, lower HDL (protective cholesterol), higher blood pressure, Type 2 diabetes, and kidney disease.
-Often there is a family history of high blood pressure, heart disease, diabetes and cholesterol problems.
+Often there is a family history of high blood pressure, heart disease, diabetes, and cholesterol problems.

 Do You Have An Apple Figure?